Yari-Carelli/Hangman/README.md

 ### **Code Validation on PEP8**
 * Both the run.py file and the words.py file have passed through the PEP8 Online Validator without any issues.
+As regards as the hangman_visual.py file, checking through the PEP8 Validator resulted in some "trailing whitespace", which have been deliberately ignored as they allow the drawing in ASCII to be fully functional.

 run.py